evolv-ai/asset-manager/README.md

 </head>
 ```

-For more about Evolv and what we do, go [here](https://www.evolv.ai).
+For more about Evolv and what we do, please visit [here](https://www.evolv.ai).